[Leggi questo articolo in italiano]

 Still can’t believe this exists… and that so few people know about it.
 But now you do.
 And trust me, you’re going to want to save the date.

-📍What Is Festa dell’Opera, and Why It’s So Special
+🎭 What Is Festa dell’Opera, and Why It’s So Special

 Imagine an entire Italian city brought to life by music for one unforgettable day, every single year since 2012.
+In 2026, Festa dell’Opera celebrates its 15th edition, and it’s bigger and more beloved than ever.

 Festa dell’Opera is a totally free, one-day festival in Brescia featuring more than 40 live performances across gardens, rooftops, piazzas, museums, balconies, and even hotel suites.